ghost368/ghost368.github.io/windows/sublimetext.md

 * Install Terminal package
-press Ctrl+Alt+Shift+t to open powershell in the current project folder (if e.g. need to work with git in console)
+press Ctrl+Alt+Shift+t to open powershell in the current project folder (if e.g. need to work with git in console) (can change powershell to cmd by setting terminal as cmd.exe in Preferences > Package Settings > Terminal > Settings Default)

 * Shortcuts